2 Line (Sound Transit): Construction and delays

 Construction of the line's operations and maintenance facility adjacent to the Spring District began in April 2018 and was completed in May 2021.
 It includes space for 96 light rail vehicles, 14 service bays, public art, offices, and on-site affordable housing.
 The Rainier Freeway Station was closed in September 2018 and work on the Judkins Park station began shortly thereafter with the demolition of a freeway overpass.
 By mid-November, installation of rails and ties began on Mercer Island had begun and work on the elevated guideway near South Bellevue had transitioned towards girder installation using a traveling form system.
 Construction was originally scheduled to conclude across all segments in 2020, but was delayed by a work stop during the COVID-19 pandemic.

 Train testing on the section between Downtown Bellevue and Redmond Technology station began in November 2021.
 Live wire tests at full speed with trainsets began between Bellevue Downtown and Spring District stations in February 2022.
 Light rail service was anticipated to begin in June 2023, but was delayed after a series of concrete structures, mainly over 5,455 plinths under the tracks on portions of the 4 mi Interstate 90 segment, were found in early 2022 to be in need of replacement or reinforcement.
 The faulty plinths were primarily installed under tracks on the aerial spans and fixed bridge sections, rather than the floating bridge.
 The concrete work on the section had been observed as early as 2019, but several attempts to remedy the issue were unsuccessful; the issues with the plinths were attributed to "poor concrete workmanship" and delayed oversight and inspection by Sound Transit and project contractors.
 Demolition of the faulty plinths began in September 2022 after repairs were deemed infeasible and was followed by rebuilding over several work zones.
 A set of 19,500 nylon fasteners embedded in the plinths were also replaced after the threads were found to have stripped when exposed to a waterproofing compound.

-Testing on the Mercer Island section began in October 2024 after the repaired plinths were installed and met quality-control standards.
-The first unpowered train was towed across the floating bridge section in May 2025 and was followed by powered test runs that began on September 8.
-Sound Transit also tested interlining on the existing 1 Line in June with out-of-service trains to simulate four-minute headways; a full simulation of revenue service with trains every eight minutes is scheduled to take 20 days to complete.
-Live-wire testing on the 2 Line is expected to last for several weeks until the start of pre-revenue service; the Downtown Seattle Transit Tunnel was retrofitted with new signaling to prepare for the start of interlined service.
-The Seattle–Bellevue section is anticipated to open for service in early 2026, prior to the FIFA World Cup.